decidables/decidables/README.md

 - `yarn lint`
   - Lints all libraries for scripts in `src/`
-  - Lints all sites for markdown, scripts, and styles in `src/`
+  - Lints all sites for markdown, scripts, and styles in `src/`, and compiled markup in `local/`
 - `yarn workspace @decidables/<library|site> lint`
   - Lints a single library or site
 - `yarn workspace @decidables/<library|site> gulp lint<type>`